mansz81/Cerbrutus/README.md

 110 threads took 1457 seconds so that's 13.7 rps
 ```

-Uses a custom implementation of paramiko to overcome a few minor issues with implementing it for ssh brute forcing. - https://github.com/paramiko/paramiko/
+Uses a custom implementation of [paramiko](https://github.com/paramiko/paramiko/) to overcome a few minor issues with implementing it for ssh brute forcing.